vandoan/mi-bo/README.md

 ### Upon comparsion
 The page should look nearly identical
 <br> to the webinar screenshot.
-Some things to keep in mind.
+Some things to keep in mind:

   - Firefox 56.0 checks out
   - Safari requires version 10.3^